-- Weight: being overweight puts additional stress on the lower back
+- Weight: Being overweight puts additional stress on the lower back

-- Genetics: a predisposition to herniated disks might be inherited
+- Genetics: A predisposition to herniated disks might be inherited

-Below the waistline, the spinal cord separates into individual nerves, collectively referred to as the cauda equina (meaning "horse's tail."
+Below the waistline, the spinal cord separates into individual nerves, collectively referred to as the cauda equina or "horse's tail."

 Seek medical advice if: